heirloompotato/dota-analysis/Dota-Match-Analysis.md

 The original match data is at the bottom-left corner.
 Kills and assists are the most positively correlated with wins while deaths are negatively correlated, in line with the analysis above.
-The duration of the match has likely little effect on the win rate.
+The duration of the match has little correlation with the win rate.

 The additional attributes of heroes I played are represented on the top-right side.
 For example, the Initiator and Disabler attributes are